OpenDriveLab/DriveAGI/README.md

 - [OpenScene](#openscene)
 - [OpenLane-V2 Update](#openlane-v2-update)
 ## NEWS
+**`2024/05/28`** We released our latest research, [Vista](#vista), a generalizable driving world model.
+It's capable of predicting high-fidelity and long-horizon futures, executing multi-modal actions, and serving as a generalizable reward function to assess driving behaviors.

 **`2024/03/24`** `OpenDV-YouTube Update:` **Full suite of toolkits for OpenDV-YouTube** is now available, including data downloading and processing scripts, as well as language annotations.
 Please refer to [OpenDV-YouTube](https://github.com/OpenDriveLab/DriveAGI/tree/main/opendv).

 **`2024/03/15`** We released the complete video list of `OpenDV-YouTube`, a large-scale driving video dataset, for [GenAD](https://arxiv.org/abs/2403.09630) project.
 Data downloading and processing script, as well as language annotations, will be released next week.
 Stay tuned.